-With its ancient Citadel, mausoleums, pagodas, and palaces, Hue is a haven for history buffs.
+much suffering because of its close proximity to the DMZ), the monument-speckled former capital has a war-ravaged beauty.
+One can still imagine its former splendor, despite gaping holes in its silhouette.
+Hue is a UNESCO World Heritage Site, and the city's gems are slowly being restored.
+Although much of the Imperial City was reduced to rubble, many sections still exist, and Hue's main draw continues to be the remnants of its glorious past.
+Today tourists keep the city thriving, drawn by the ancient Citadel, mausoleums, pagodas, and palaces.
 Winding through this historic capital is Perfume River (Song Huong), overshadowed by the walled Forbidden City on its north bank.
 Built under Emperor Gia Long in 1805, this fortress covers 5 km (3 miles) of Hue's waterfront.
 Equally appealing are the tombs scattered throughout the city, including the Khai Dinh mausoleum that stands out from the pack due to its detailed mosaic work.
-As a designated UNESCO World Heritage site, Hue still bears scars from the Vietnam War, having endured insurmountable suffering in its close proximity to the DMZ.
+With so many attractions, Hue should not be rushed.
+Avoid visiting Hue during the worst of the rainy season, between November and late December.